samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

 Current build: ![](https://github.com/samsmithnz/AzurePipelinesToGitHubActionsConverter/workflows/CI/badge.svg)

+As GitHub Actions becomes more popular, it's clear that a migration tool will be useful to move workloads to GitHub.

+# How to use
+In the future we will create a website for ease of converting results.
+Today, you need to paste in your yaml to the text in the console application, "AzurePipelinesToGitHubActionsConverter.ConsoleApp"

+# How this works
 **Currently this only supports one-way migrations from Azure Pipelines to GitHub Actions.
 Also note that this is not translating steps at this time, just translating the infrastructure around it.
 Check the [issues](https://github.com/samsmithnz/AzurePipelinesToGitHubActionsConverter/issues) for incomplete items, or the TODO's in the source code.**

+Made with help from https://github.com/aaubry/YamlDotNet and https://en.wikipedia.org/wiki/YAML.
+- Azure Pipelines YAML docs: https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema
+- GitHub Actions YAML docs: https://help.github.com/en/articles/workflow-syntax-for-github-actions#jobsjob_idstepsuses

 Yaml can be challenging.
 The wikipedia page lays out the rules nicely, but when we are talking about converting yaml to C#, there are a few things to know

 1. Yaml is wack.
 The white spaces will destroy you, as the errors returned are often not helpful at all.
 Take lots of breaks.
 2. Use a good editor - Visual Studio Code has a decent YAML extension (https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-yaml), or if using Visual Studio, enable spaces with CTRL+R,CTRL+W
-3. String arrays (string[]) are useful for lists (e.g) -job.
-Note both of the following pieces of code for a triggers are effectively the same
+3. String arrays (string[]) are useful for lists (e.g -job).
+Note both of the following pieces of code for triggers are effectively the same (although our serializer does not support the single line 'sequence flow' format)
 ```YAML
 trigger: [master,develop]